Over the Edge (radio program): History

 Negativland members—often just Joyce—have broadcast OTE since June 1981.
-OTE began as a rather conventional music show, though Joyce gradually experimented with the format, due to his disapproval for what he saw as radio's primary function (encouraging listeners to buy music recordings).
+OTE began as a rather conventional music show, though Joyce gradually experimented with the format, due to his disapproval of what he saw as radio's primary function (encouraging listeners to buy music recordings).
 The show was originally on Sundays at midnight, following Music from the Hearts of Space.
 It changed time slots a few times, but now broadcasts in the Thursday/Friday midnight to 3 a.m. slot.
 Due to various obligations on the part of the host(s) or the KPFA DJs on before and after him, the show is sometimes not aired at all, or is sometimes much longer (up to five hours), or is hosted by friends of Negativland such as the hosts of the Puzzling Evidence show which usually airs after OTE.
 Usually these kinds of scheduling changes are announced the week previous, or in the closing minutes of the previous show.

 Format

 Joyce declared that with OTE, he and his collaborators "create 'direct-reference' collages, manipulating and mixing both found and original sounds to produce a new kind of audio animal.
 OTE is always concerned with recycling existing cultural elements to some new, unintended effect."

 Joyce used sound collage techniques, weaving many sources together throughout the program to create a "conversational" form of audio presentation.
 Sources might include recordings of other radio programs (including old time radio shows, commercials, talk shows, or news programs), portions of documentary films, songs and more, all typically—but not always—related to a pre-selected theme.

 Joyce usually played a "bed" of unobtrusive background music, and adds reverberation or other special effects to sound sources.
-He also employs the "Booper", a circuit-bending oscillator created by David Wills ("The Weatherman"), to create electronic and synthesized tones that he incorporates into the show.
+He also employed the "Booper", a circuit-bending oscillator created by David Wills ("The Weatherman"), to create electronic and synthesized tones that he incorporates into the show.

 OTE's theme music is the track "12 O'Clock (in two parts)" from Heaven and Hell (1975), by Vangelis.
 Most of the time, this song begins each show, though in some cases other sounds may play over it, and the song may be slowed down or sped up, depending on the show's theme.
-About two-thirds of the way through the song during a natural pause in the music, the song stops and Joyce played a teaser, which indicates a topic or theme he'll explore for the episode.
+About two-thirds of the way through the song during a natural pause in the music, the song stops and Joyce played a teaser, which indicates a topic or theme he would explore for the episode.